 20) Plan, plan, plan...Knowing what you want to do (or not do) before going abroad for the first time can help you have the most meaningful travel experience possible!

 I hope these tips have helped you start thinking ahead about what to do before going abroad for the first time.
 Stay tuned for Part 3: What to Bring When Traveling Abroad.
 Also be sure to check out Part 1: Planning for Traveling Abroad to get a head start on planning for your best trip ever!

 Need more international travel tips?
 Check out my banging board over on Pinterest, Travel Tips and Tricks.
 It's where I collect my favorite travel tip pins from around the web.

 If you like this post then be sure to sign-up for my newsletter.
 You'll stay up-to-date on all my latest articles & partnerships, plus get a behind-the-scenes look at my blog.
 Enter your information below now and get my latest freebie!

 Thanks for all your support.
 It means the world to me.
 Until next time my friends!

-Enter your email to get instant access to this free printable!
+Enter your email to get instant access to a FREE printable copy of

 What to Pack on Your First International Trip